Where and How to Hire a WordPress Developer

 And the last tip for hiring a WordPress developer is to ensure that all parties involved understand the scope of the job and or project.
 A lot of times clients will hire developers in a rush for a job which has not been fully defined.
 And due to the miscommunication, this usually results in an unfinished project, loss of time and money, and sometimes a ruined relationship.

 Finding the right developer for your project can seem daunting but you’re basically halfway there just by looking in the right places.
-Each of the above seven sites is an excellent resource if you’re willing to pay for quality.
-Regardless of where you source your developers, following our four-point checklist is a super way of guaranteeing quality.
+Each of the above eight sites is an excellent resource if you’re willing to pay for quality.
+Regardless of where you source your developers, following our five-point checklist is a super way of guaranteeing quality.
 Let’s quickly recap the points:

 - Check reviews and insist on seeing portfolio work.
 Have them complete a code test.